If I let fear of judgment get in the way of expressing who I am and what I’m learning, how will this blog ever be of service to you?

 Are you willing to feel your pain fully?

-If you are, it’s not going to be a walk in the park, I promise you that.
+If you are, healing your feeling is not going to be a walk in the park, I promise you that.
 It’s probably going to feel awful – for a while.

 On the flip side though, it won’t last long and you’ll be free… and that’s a pretty good deal if you ask me!